Vlaaaaaaad/Public-code/README.md

 ###Bits and pieces of code written at Uni, available for public access

-**automata.c** - Buids a deterministic automata and checks if given words are accepted or not
+**automata.c** - Builds a deterministic automata and checks if given words are accepted or not

+**transducer.cpp** - Implements a finite state transducer with empty-transitions and tests words on the given FST.
+C++14.

 **BFS.cpp, DFS.cpp** - BFS and DFS implementation in C++